mintme-com/webchaind/README.md

 The main thing we need to do is to set your wallet number where we will get reward to config.json

-So we put our wallet number created by webchaind to "user" field of config.json, it shoud be set like this:
+So we put our wallet number created by mintme to "user" field of config.json, it shoud be set like this:

 "user": "0x918e173c8426593bd37d5bc7d03f17dcc154cd5b",